Surface Roots: Unsightly and Unsafe!

 Oxygen Deficiency

 Roots require oxygen for the tree's survival.
-In compacted soil, roots grow towards the surface to access sufficient oxygen.
+In compacted soil, roots grow toward the surface to access sufficient oxygen.
 Trees with surface roots are often struggling to breathe and adapt to an environment that may not be ideal for their health.

 Why They're Problematic